 Day to Day Itinerary:

-After your flight to Ecuador, you will be transferred to the 4* hotel for your three-night stay before your cruise.
+After your flight to Ecuador, you will be transferred to the 4* hotel for your two-night stay before your cruise.

 A capital city high in the Andes, Quito is dramatically situated, hemmed in by mountain peaks whose greenery is concealed by grey afternoon mist.
 Modern apartment buildings and modest concrete homes creep partway up their slopes and busy commercial thoroughfares lined with shops and choked with traffic turn into subdued neighbourhoods on Sundays.
 Warm and relaxed, traditional Ecuadorian Sierra culture – overflowing market stands, shamanistic healers, fourth-generation hatmakers – mix with a vibrant and sophisticated culinary and nightlife scene.